-This beautiful, fresh tasting dessert is the perfect end to a barbecue or spicy meal.
+This beautiful, fresh-tasting dessert is ideal for serving at the end to a barbecue or spicy meal.
 They can be turned out of dariole moulds or made in small glasses or jars.
-Either way they produce a simple, yet elegant pudding.
+Either way, it is a simple, yet elegant pudding.

 Pineapple and Coconut Panna Cotta

 - 50 g caster sugar